Swiss-Polar-Institute/data-management-guidance/documentation/planning_before_go.md

 ## Before you go

-Collecting data in the field requires careful thinking beforehand, particularly if you are setting up an instrument in a remote environment that is difficult to reach to troubleshoot, move out of danger or to recover data from when the data storage is full.
+Collecting data in the field requires careful thinking beforehand, particularly if setting up an instrument in a remote environment that is difficult to reach to troubleshoot, move out of danger or to recover data from when the data storage is full.

-The main points to plan are the same, whether you are collecting samples, data by hand, using an instrument to gather data in an automated manner, or a mixture of all of these:
+The main points to plan are the same, whether collecting samples, data by hand, using an instrument to gather data in an automated manner, or a mixture of all of these:

+* find out **what is available** at the field work location;
-* carefully plan how you **organise** your saved data or recording of samples so it is well thought-out;
+* carefully plan how saved data and recording of samples will be **organised**;
-* ensure you have enough **[data storage](#storing-data)** or notebooks to record data;
+* plan for enough **[data storage](#storing-data)** or notebooks to record data;
-* ensure you can **[back up](#data-backup)** your data in the field;
+* ensure data can be **[backed-up](#data-backup)** in the field;
-* plan which **metadata** (information about data) you will record about the data or sample collection;
+* plan which **metadata** (information about data) will be recorded about the data or sample collection;
-* understand what information you need to **document** your data or sample collection thoroughly.
+* understand which information is needed to **document** data or sample collection thoroughly.

-The sections below will lead you through these points in more detail.
-Follow the links to the relevant sections for more detailed information and context.
+The sections below will discuss these points in more detail.
+Follow the links to the relevant sections in the earlier part of this guide for more detailed information and context.

 ### On site

-In addition to these points, it is important to find out about what **is** and what **is not** available to you where you might be undertaking your field work.
-This will affect how you save, backup and possibly access data.
+Resources and support that **are** and **are not** available at the fieldwork site can hugely impact on data and sample collection.
+This will affect how data are saved, backed-up and accessed whilst on site.
+It is useful to get advice from others that have previously visited the site if this is possible, but always double-check details in case changes have been made since previous years.

 #### Network

-Having a connection to the local network can be useful for having automated backups (if there is also storage), collaborate more easily with others, view your data without having to access your instrument (very useful in bad weather) and depending on the organisation, might mean your data can be backed-up directly to your institution after the fieldwork.
+A connection to the local network can be useful for automated, secure backups (if there is also storage), collaborating more easily with others, viewing data without having to access the instrument (very useful in bad weather or if the instrument's location makes it tricky to access) and depending on the organisation, might mean data can be backed-up directly to another institution after the fieldwork.

 **Questions to ask**:

 * Do you have access to a local network?
-If so, is this from a computer based at the site, or can you connect your computer?
+If so, is this from a computer based at the site, or can you connect your own computer?
 * Can your instrument be connected to the network?
-Is there network where the instrument will be based, or do you need to think about taking longer cables?
+Is there network access where the instrument will be based, or do you need to think about taking longer network cables?
 Is it too far away from a network point?
 * What is the speed of the network?
 * Are network cables provided?
 * Is there someone who can assist in connecting your computer or instrumentation to the network, or do you need to know how to do this?